Gulf Railway: History

+In early October 2025, the Qatari Cabinet formally approved the agreement for the rail link between Qatar and Saudi Arabia.
+In December 2025, Saudi Arabia and Qatar signed an agreement to construct a 785 km high-speed electric railway linking Riyadh and Doha, marking the first direct high-speed connection between the two capitals.
+The project will connect King Salman International Airport with Hamad International Airport and include stops in Hofuf and Dammam.
+Designed for speeds exceeding 300 km/h, the line is expected to reduce travel time between the capitals to about two hours, accommodate more than 10 million passengers annually, and incorporate five major passenger stations.
+Scheduled for completion within six years, it is projected to create approximately 30,000 jobs across both countries and enhance regional mobility, trade, and supply-chain integration.

 In late October 2025, Hafeet Rail and several logistics partners signed strategic agreements aimed at establishing operational freight and intermodal services for the newly constructed Oman-UAE railway link.
 Noatum Logistics is set to manage a daily service via the Hafeet Rail network, scheduling seven weekly trains between Abu Dhabi and Sohar Port.
 Each train is designed to transport 276 standard containers, totaling an estimated annual capacity of 193,200 TEUs.
 This service will cater to standard 20 ft, 40 ft, and 45 ft containers carrying a wide range of commodities exchanged between the UAE and Oman, including general and manufactured goods, foodstuffs, pharmaceuticals, agricultural products, and essential supplies.

 Network

 Rail transport map of Saudi Arabia.
 The GCC Railway network can be seen in yellow.

 The planned railway would begin at Kuwait City, pass through Dammam and Al-Batha Port in Saudi Arabia, Abu Dhabi and Al Ain in the UAE, and then enter Oman through Sohar before terminating at Muscat.
 From Dammam, branches will link to Bahrain through the proposed King Hamad Causeway, and to Qatar via Salwa port.
 The proposed Qatar–Bahrain Causeway between Bahrain and Qatar will provide additional connectivity.

 Three stations are proposed to be constructed in Bahrain.
 After entering Bahrain from Dammam, the first station on the line will be at Khalifa bin Salman Port, followed by stations at the Bahrain International Airport and Amwaj Islands.
 From Amwaj, the line will head to Qatar.

 The following table shows the length of the system in each country.